puppup420247-org/EdgeEnterprise/edgeenterprise/edge-ie-mode.md

 - Sites listed in the **Use the Enterprise Mode IE website list** Internet Explorer group policy
 - Intranet sites that have **Send all intranet sites to Internet Explorer** Microsoft Edge 77 or later group policy enabled

->[!NOTE]
-> If you want to configure your Enterprise Mode Site List, see the [Use the Enterprise Mode Site List Manager](https://docs.microsoft.com/en-us/internet-explorer/ie11-deploy-guide/use-the-enterprise-mode-site-list-manager) and [Add multiple sites to the Enterprise Mode site list using a file and the Enterprise Mode Site List Manager (schema v.2)](https://docs.microsoft.com/en-us/internet-explorer/ie11-deploy-guide/add-multiple-sites-to-enterprise-mode-site-list-using-the-version-2-schema-and-enterprise-mode-tool) articles.

-## IE mode supports the following Internet Explorer functionality:
+### IE mode supports the following Internet Explorer functionality:

 - All document modes and enterprise modes.
 - ActiveX controls